-The Basic Skills Programs area is located on the second floor of the Learning Resources Center.
-Professional assistance for Basic Skills students is available Monday - Friday, 8 a.m. - 5 p.m., and 6 - 8 p.m., Monday - Thursday.
+The Basic Skills Programs area is located on the second floor of the Learning Resources Center, Asheboro Campus.
+Professional assistance for Basic Skills students is available Monday - Thursday, 8 a.m. - 8 p.m., and Friday, 8 a.m. - 3 p.m. and at the Archdale Center in Archdale.